EDyugaeva/SocksTestApp/README.md

 ### Uses
 * database PostgreSQL with Liquibase for schema versioning
 * RestAPI (only post and get requests)
-* Mokito for Unit tests
+* Mokito for test controller
 * controller advisor (@RestControllerAdvice) for hadling exceptions